Women + Tech — don’t be that d.

 If you don’t feel safe to be yourself, you’ll find someone safe to be.

-I have in the past been on a few occasions unaware at parties and been flirty.
-If I offended anyone or made anyone feel uncomfortable in any way, I am truly sorry.
-As soon as I was made aware of the Nantucket situation in 2014, I felt terrible and reached out to offer an apology.
+As soon as I was made aware of the Nantucket situation in 2014, I reached out to offer an apology.
 I meant it at the time and I mean it today.
 I am ashamed and saddened that I made this person uncomfortable.
-I regret doing this and took active steps in 2014 and 2015 (some described above) to ensure it would never happen again.
+I took active steps in 2014 and 2015 (some described above) to ensure it would never happen again.

 With these situations, of course, you always wonder what else there is.
 To be clear, I have never used my position as a VC inappropriately and no complaint has ever been made against me for my behavior.

 I think sexism and misogyny have absolutely no place in our industry.
-I invite you to reach out to the women I backed to hear how I championed them.
 I have long been saying that VC’s must earn the trust and support of founders (male or female) by providing meaningful help & having their back — not by waving a chequebook or asserting power.
 I am 100% supportive of long lasting efforts to root out any form of conscious or unconscious bias or behavior that keep women down or make their life harder in our industry.